Accessibility and Disability Resources

-Stevenson Library, Hoffman Level 2, phone: 7532
+South Hoffman 96, phone: 7532

-or modifications to help them meet academic standards and maintain normal social relationships at the college.
-‘Reasonable’ is here understood to exclude any accommodation or modification that places an undue burden on the College or would require a fundamental alteration of programs or services.
-Typical accommodations include, but are not limited to: exam modifications (extended time, alternative formats, private rooms); alternative ways of completing assignments; housing policy exemptions; and auxiliary aids and services.
-The particular accommodations afforded a student will be determined jointly by the student and the Disability Support Coordinator, in consultation with the College’s ADA coordinator and, as appropriate, other members of the faculty and student services staff.
-Accommodations will be made on the basis of an individualized assessment of the students’ particular needs, and what is considered appropriate for one student may not be considered appropriate for another student.
-The College reserves the right to refuse particular accommodations if other accommodations will serve the student’s needs equally as well and place less of a burden on the College.
+or modifications to help them meet academic standards and access the programs and services of the College.
+“Reasonable” is here understood to exclude any accommodation or modification that places an undue burden on the College or would require a fundamental alteration of programs or services.
+Typical accommodations include, but are not limited to: exam modifications (extended time, alternative formats, reduced-distraction testing locations); alternative ways of completing assignments; housing policy accommodations; and auxiliary aids and services.
+The particular accommodations afforded a student will be determined jointly by the student and the disability support coordinator through a dynamic process that includes the professional documentation and recommendations provided by the student, student history, and current academic requirements.
+What is considered appropriate for one student may not be considered appropriate for another student.
+Every consideration to prioritize the student’s requested accommodation will be made, though the College reserves the right to provide an alternative accommodation if it will serve the student’s needs equally as well and places less of a burden on the College.